pjheeta/cyberthread/README.md

 # cyberthread
 Project to weave fiber strands into your head.
-Fiber is lit up by LEDs and controlled by an ESP
+Fiber is lit up by LEDs and controlled by an ESP.
+Think Burning Man or Raves